England | Scotland | Wales | Northern Ireland | Ireland

 You will be invited for a smear test according to national guidelines i.e. every three years from age 25.

-Your Doctor, Nurse and Health Visitor will be happy to provide advice on any aspect of child health.
+Your Doctor and Nurse will be happy to provide advice on any aspect of child health.

 The immunization clinic and the childhood surveillance are both available by appointment.